How to calculate your body mass index

 - View your BMI number at the center of the tool and see where you fall on the obesity chart.

-BMI values are based on clinical data about averages for these measurements across a wide swath of people.
+BMI values are based on clinical data about averages for these measurements across a wide range of people.

 What is the body mass index?